Particular/docs.particular.net/servicecontrol/transports.md

 Certain transport features are not supported natively by ServiceControl and will require a [transport adapter](/servicecontrol/transport-adapter).
 Contact support@particular.net for further guidance.

-Adding third-party transports via the ServiceControl Management application is not supported.
+Configuring third-party transports through the ServiceControl Management application is not supported.

 #### MSMQ

-If MSMQ is the selected transport, ensure the MSMQ service has been installed and configured as outlined in [Installing The Platform Components](/platform/installer/offline.md#msmq-prerequisites).
+To configure MSMQ as the transport, ensure the MSMQ service has been installed and configured as outlined in [Installing The Platform Components](/platform/installer/offline.md#msmq-prerequisites).

 #### RabbitMQ